-Months ment, Review, and Assessment of Pro- Coming Year Activities August/ September/ October Assessment Cycle: Deans and program leaders with support of the Office of Institutional Research: Program Plans due before September 30 Update Program Plans in college program plan software.
-Solving Control of the Control of th 1.
-Review the status of Current Year plans on program improvement; Begin extraction of requests from Program Plans for prioritization of resources in Standing Committees.
+3.1 Development, Review, and Assessment of Program Plans Months Current Year Activities Coming Year Activities August/ September/ October Assessment Cycle: Deans and program leaders with support of the Office of Institutional Research: Program Plans due before September 30 Update Program Plans in college program plan software.
+Research.
+Software.
+1. Review the status of Current Year plans on program improvement; Begin extraction of requests from Program Plans for prioritization of resources in Standing Committees.
 2. Review program data provided by Office of IE to prepare for updated Program Plan document; Distribute these extracts to relevant Standing Committees for use in prioritizing faculty hiring, classified staff hiring, technology equipment, and facilities projects.
 3. Document the analysis of program data, including Student Learning Outcomes assessment data, equity data, and other relevant program data that support resource requests and program plans.
 October/ Ongoing program data analysis and Prioritization for full-time faculty is completed January documentation, including (but not an exhaustive list): by the Join Council (Academic Senate Council and Deans Council). • SLOs (IO, GELO, SSO, PLO, CLO) Prioritization for new classified staff is completed by the Fiscal Planning Committee.
-Success and equity data D DI E 1 (' (' 111 Labor Market data (CTE programs) Program Plan Evaluation meetings are held, with each program being evaluated at least once during a three-year cycle.
-The appropriate Vice Presidents, joined by the Academic Senate Institutional-level data President, area Dean or Manager, and faculty or staff, conducts a Program Evaluation and a • Other budget request review.
+Success and equity data D 71 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 Program Plan Evaluation meetings are held, Labor Market data (CTE with each program being evaluated at least once programs) during a three-year cycle.
+The appropriate Vice Presidents, joined by the Academic Senate Institutional-level data Presidents, Joined by the Academic Senate President, area Dean or Manager, and faculty or staff, conducts a Program Evaluation and a • Other budget request review.
 Elements of the evaluation include: 1.
 Provide feedback on the Program Plan

+Current Year Activities Coming Year Activities

+2. Determine a status for each program per

+AP 4021:

-Months Current Year Activities Coming Year Activities 2.
-Determine a status for each program per AP 4021: 1) No action needed 2) Strengthen the program 3) Reduce the program 4) Review for discontinuance 3.
-Discuss resource needs and fiscal impacts of the Program Plan.
-Decide when program should return for Program Plan Evaluation meeting (1 - 3 years).
+1) No action needed

+2) Strengthen the program

+3) Reduce the program

+4) Review for discontinuance

+3. Discuss resource needs and fiscal impacts of the Program Plan.

+4. Decide when program should return for Program Plan Evaluation meeting (1 - 3 years).

 Should a program receive an evaluation status of "Reduce the Program" or "Review for Discontinuance," the College President shall review the findings, the accompanying Program Plan, and the recommendations emerging from the Program Plan Evaluation.
 If the College President recommends a program for discontinuance based on this review, the process for AP 4021 Program Discontinuance will be initiated.

 A summary report on the Program Plan Evaluation process, including the status of the programs reviewed, is prepared by the Vice-President for Academic Affairs.
 The Vice-President presents the document to the EdCAP Co-Chairs to agendize the document for review and acceptance.

+Current Year Activities